AIS-SNU/Optimus-CC/README.md

 Other experiments (not main evaluation) for figures can be run by changing options in speedup check scripts.

 Dataset making is explained in `Dataset Preprocessing`, however, the process is too complicated.
-Therefore, we provide the preprocessed binary dataset for AD/AE of ASPLOS'23.
+Therefore, we provide the preprocessed binary dataset for AE of ASPLOS'23.

 (Link: )